sourcefuse/loopback4-microservice-catalog/services/bpmn-service/README.md

 ### Migrations

-The migrations required for this service are processed during the installation automatically, if you plan to use the [Loopback Database Migrations] (https://loopback.io/doc/en/lb4/Database-migrations.html) or your own custom migrations, you can disable the auto-migration script by setting the `WORKFLOW_MIGRATION_SKIP` or `SOURCELOOP_MIGRATION_SKIP` env variable to true before installing the package.
-If you need the migration files in your project root, use the `WORKFLOW_MIGRATION_COPY` or `SOURCELOOP_MIGRATION_COPY` env variable.
+The migrations required for this service are processed during the installation automatically if you set the `WORKFLOW_MIGRATION` or `SOURCELOOP_MIGRATION` env variable.
+Please note that if you are using some pre-existing migrations or database, they may be effected.
+In such scenario, it is advised that you copy the migration files in your project root, using the `WORKFLOW_MIGRATION_COPY` or `SOURCELOOP_MIGRATION_COPY` env variables.
+You can customize or cherry-pick the migrations in the copied files according to your specific requirements and then apply them to the DB.

 This project includes no migrations to seed your BPMN engine.
 If you are using Camunda BPM Run, you can use either the `resources` folder to seed a model, or you can config it to use a custom DB where you can seed your data.
 The steps to config Platform Run are given [here](https://camunda.com/blog/2020/03/introducing-camunda-bpm-run/).